The School Curriculum and Structure

 Our Approach to Reading

 We have multiple approaches to teaching reading at Chapel End Junior Academy.
-Firstly, every class participates in ‘guided reading’ every day.
+‘Shared reading’ plays an important role in our daily English lessons: teachers model the process of reading to children, questioning and probing their understanding of what is being read.
+Every class also participates in ‘guided reading’.
 Here, teachers guide small groups of pupils through the reading of high quality texts.
 Through discussion, questioning and comprehension exercises, they build their reading skills.
-Secondly, teachers hear pupils read individually, taking ‘reading records’ where needed, to ensure that the correct texts are being used and that the correct stage of learning is being addressed for all our children.
-Thirdly, ‘shared reading’ also plays an important role in our daily English lessons: teachers model the process of reading to children, questioning and probing their understanding of what is being read.
+Additionally, Teachers hear pupils read individually, taking ‘reading records’ where needed, to ensure that the correct texts are being used and that the correct stage of learning is being addressed for all our children.
 Finally, when we feel that a child needs an extra ‘boost’ to achieve age-related expectations, we use additional one-to-one and small group teaching, ensuring that no child gets left behind.

 For our children that still require structured phonics teaching, we employ a synthetic phonics approach, teaching these pupils every day.
-Our phonics lessons are based on the national DfE ‘Letters and Sounds’ phonics document: https://www.letters-and-sounds.com/
+Our phonics lessons are based on the ‘Letters and Sounds’ phonics document.

 How Chapel End Junior Academy organises the Curriculum

 At Chapel End Junior Academy, the children learn a Modern Foreign Language with Spanish being our school language.
-Spanish lessons are delivered to all classes by our specialist Spanish teacher Ms Ferrandes.
-She works alongside class teachers and support staff so they can confidently reinforce the language taught throughout the week.
+A specialist teacher supports staff so they can confidently reinforce the language taught throughout the week.
 We also commit to weekly lessons in Personal, Social and Health Education (PSHE)including discussion around our Life Values and Philosophy.

 Children take part in philosophical enquiries as there is good evidence that this experience helps them to develop reasoning skills.
 Being able to apply the mind to thinking through issues transforms children’s lives as they learn how to develop and flourish in the world in which they live.
 Many primary schools have discovered that adding philosophy to the curriculum enhances the learning of all children.